Omaha Public Power District

-Omaha Public Power District, or OPPD, is a public electric utility in the state of Nebraska.
-It is a publicly owned electric utility in the United States, serving more than 855,000 people in Omaha and 13 surrounding counties in southeast Nebraska.
-OPPD was formed in 1946 as a political subdivision of the State of Nebraska, taking over the operations of Nebraska Power Company (founded in 1917).
+Omaha Public Power District (OPPD) is a public electric utility in the state of Nebraska.
+It is wholly owned by the Nebraska state government, and controlled by a special district.
+OPPD serves more than 855,000 people in Omaha and 13 surrounding counties in southeast eastern Nebraska.
+OPPD was formed in 1946 as a political subdivision of the State of Nebraska, taking over the operations of the privately owned Nebraska Power Company.
+Nebraska is the only US state in which all electric utilities are government owned.
 A publicly elected eight-member Board of Directors sets rates and policies.